 It is used for finding the best fitting line with the least error.
 A value of 100% indicates that the model explains all the variability in the response data around the mean.
 A higher value of R2 indicates a better fitting for the model.

-Question No. 58: What are the advantages and disadvantages of a linear model?
+58. What are the advantages and disadvantages of a linear model?

 Answer: Advantages of a linear model: